 Next to the pecking order, guinea pigs can be mistaken as a tasty snack by your chickens.
 Especially when they’re hurt and there is blood involved.
 Things can get out of hand when owning a rooster whose essential task is to protect the flock.
 Roosters can be aggressive towards intruders, so placing any other pets near a flock with a rooster is a no-go.

-Guinea pigs are animals that need to live in a clean environment to stay healthy.
-While a filthy cage won’t necessarily mean your guinea pig will immediately die from living in unsanitary conditions, this can lead to serious health problems.
+Guinea pigs need to live in a clean environment to stay healthy.
+While a filthy cage won’t necessarily mean your guinea pig will immediately die from unsanitary conditions, this can lead to serious health problems.
 A frequent cause of death in guinea pigs is respiratory issues like pneumonia.
-This can be caused by living in harmful unsanitary, or overcrowded conditions.
+This can be caused by living in harmful, unsanitary, or overcrowded conditions.

 This brings us to an important issue when placing guinea pigs and chickens in the same coop.
 Both chickens and guinea pigs are animals that poop a lot.
 A dirty living environment filled with feces and dirt will cause respiratory issues in guinea pigs.
-It can also result in the growth of harmful bacteria and fungus.
-Chicken’s droppings are filled with harmful bacteria such as salmonella and E.coli.
+It can also result in the growth of harmful bacteria and fungi.
+Chicken droppings are filled with harmful bacteria such as Salmonella and E. coli.
 These bacteria hardly affect your hens but are dangerous for guinea pigs.
 Salmonella can even cause death in guinea pigs.

-Placing them together isn’t a good idea unless you’re willing to clean out the entire chicken run and coop every day and scoop up the chicken poop.
+Placing them together isn’t a good idea unless you’re willing to clean out the entire chicken run and coop daily and scoop up the chicken poop.

 Chickens and guinea pigs are very different animals with different dietary needs.
-In guinea pigs, a common health issue is scurvy, a vitamin C deficiency.
-Guinea pigs are, unlike chickens, not able to manufacture their own vitamin C and must take in vitamin C through their feed.
+A common health issue in guinea pigs is scurvy, a vitamin C deficiency.
+Unlike chickens, Guinea pigs are unable to manufacture their own vitamin C and must take in vitamin C through their feed.
 So they need special feed to stay healthy.